dendyswaran/simple-job-posting/README.md

 ## Deployment
 - You can deploy on [Vercel](https://vercel.com/) or any platform supporting Next.js and environment variables.
 - Make sure to set the same environment variables in your deployment platform.

+## What can be improved?
+- SEO implementation
+- Enable AI to enhance the job creation. (`/lib/jobs/llm.actions.ts`)
+- Improve the security (rate limiting, captcha)
+- Allow user to apply job

 ---